What Happened During the Incident

 The Awaida family members are grateful that the justice system is seeking to take the allegations very seriously.
 In response, Joseph Awaida’s aunt Cecilia Ramos released a concise heart-wrenching statement expressing, “the only thing we feel is sadness.”
 Someone set up a GoFundMe page on the behalf of the Awaida family to help cover funeral and medical expenses.
 The total amount clocked in at over $230,000.

-As the situation further develops, more information will be made available.
+As the DUI crash investigation further develops, more information will be made available.